Small is beautiful - introduction

 • Stronger, safer communities, more interesting High Streets, unique localities.

-• Corporations suck money out of local communities to pay distant shareholders, and ensure that we have to chase perpetual growth to give shareholders back more than they put in.
-The move from ‘one person, one vote’ to ‘one share, one vote’ is the true source of the lack of democracy in capitalism.
-And communism removes democracy by a more direct route.
+• Corporations suck money out of communities to pay distant shareholders, and ensure that we have to chase perpetual growth to give shareholders back more than they put in.
+The move from ‘one person, one vote’ to ‘one share, one vote’ is the true source of the lack of democracy in capitalism (communism removes democracy by a more direct route).

-• Farmers own enough land to produce food for the local market and to support their families, not huge tracts of land that prevent other potential small farmers from having any.
+• Farmers own enough land to produce food for the local market, not huge tracts of land that prevent other potential small farmers from having any.
 Land is the ultimate zero sum game.
 You can’t have any if I have it all.

 • No business would be ‘too big to fail’, and require taxpayers’ money to bail them out.

-• Smallness is good for employment; unemployment causes psychological and social problems, and if we’re sensible, is to be avoided at all costs.
+• Smallness is good for employment; unemployment causes psychological and social problems.

 What can I do?

 Millions of small farmers in India lost their land after the ‘Green Revolution’ introduced new, hybrid crop varieties that required levels of irrigation, pesticides and chemical fertilisers that the small farmers couldn’t afford.
-They were outcompeted, and eventually bought out by large farmers, who got larger still after importing corporate machinery to work the larger farms.
+They were undercut and eventually bought out by large farmers, who got larger still after importing corporate machinery and laying off workers.
 All this has had a huge negative effect on biodiversity and climate, and forced millions into slums, like this one in Mumbai.

 Consumption